13 min read

 💚 Why It Works

-Talking animals are instantly engaging for little ones, and the message about being kind to all of Allah's creation is easy to grasp.
+Talking animals are instantly fun for little ones, and the message about being kind to all of Allah's creation is easy to grasp.

 3. The Prophet's Love for Children

-Tell them how Prophet Muhammad (ﷺ) would shorten his prayer if he heard a baby crying, or how he let his grandchildren climb on his back during prayer.
-These stories show children that the Prophet loved kids just like them.
+Tell them how Prophet Muhammad (ﷺ) would shorten his prayer if he heard a baby crying.
+Tell them how he let his grandkids climb on his back during prayer.
+These stories show kids that the Prophet loved kids just like them.

 💚 Why It Works